joel23978/data_viewer/README.md

 The app currently allows you to pull data from FRED, dbnomics, the RBA (using read_rba) and bloomberg (assuming you have access to a terminal).

+Note: Ap app works best in chrome (other browsers may not allow for copying charts to clipboard).

 <!-- ## Installation -->
 <!-- You can install the development version of readAOFM from [GitHub](https://github.com/) with: -->
 <!-- ``` r -->